Are you interested in going on the contraceptive pill but unsure where to start?

 If you’re unsure how to go about getting the contraceptive pill, there are fortunately plenty of places and people who can help.
-Whether online or in person, there are many discreet and affordable options available.
+Whether online or in person, numerous discreet and affordable options are available.

 From Your Doctor

 In order to get the contraceptive pill from your doctor, you will need to make a face-to-face appointment.
-At this appointment, you will be asked basic questions about your general health, such as whether you smoke and how active you are.
-You may be asked details about your sexual activity.
+At this appointment, you will be asked basic questions about your general health, such as whether you smoke and your level of physical activity.
+You may be asked for details about your sexual activity.
 This is to determine which contraceptive method is best suited for you.
 Don’t be embarrassed; they won’t ask for details, and everything is kept in the strictest confidence.

 After some questions, the doctor will then advise which contraceptive is best for you.
-If that is the pill, they will then discuss the different types of pill available.
+If that is the pill, they will then discuss the different types of contraceptive pills available.
 After you have come to an agreement, they will inform you how to take your pill properly.

 If you are under 16, you can still visit your doctor.
 They will be discreet and won’t tell your parents unless they are concerned about your welfare.

 You can also acquire a prescription for the contraceptive pill from a sexual health clinic.
-This option can be preferable for young people who don’t want to visit their regular family GP.
+This option may be preferable for young people who prefer not to visit their regular family GP.
 You will still need to speak with a healthcare professional before they hand out a prescription.

 From a Pharmacy

-Once you have a prescription from your doctor, it's time to pick up your prescription.
+Once you have a prescription from your doctor, it's time to collect your medication.

 One of the simplest ways you can do this is by visiting your local pharmacy.
 They will ask you to tick which box refers to you (free contraceptive) and to sign the form, then you will be required to wait while they fetch your prescription for you.

-Contraceptive pills are exempt from a prescription charge, which incurs for many medicines.
+Contraceptive pills are exempt from a prescription charge, which is incurred for many medicines.
 Furthermore, you do not need a Prescription Prepayment Certificate (PPC).

-In some cases, a doctor's surgery may have an on-site pharmacy, enabling you to pick up your prescription from your doctor and get it dispensed straight away.
+In some cases, a doctor's surgery may have an on-site pharmacy, allowing you to collect your prescription from your doctor and have it dispensed immediately.
 Alternatively, there may be a nearby pharmacy which can dispense your prescription for you on the way home.

 From an Online Pharmacy